Holden HX: Model range

 The Premier models were differentiated from the cheaper variants by a four headlight frontal treatment.
 Wagons rode on a wheelbase which was 76 mm (three inches) longer than that of the sedans.

 Two special-build HX Kingswood variants emerged later in production.
-A Kingswood Silver Anniversary model was released in November 1976 to celebrate 50 years of General Motors in Australia and a Kingswood Deluxe sedan and wagon was also introduced during the HX model life in September 1977 with a 4.2 litre V8 as standard.
+A Kingswood Silver Anniversary model was released in November 1976 to celebrate 50 years of General Motors in Australia and a Kingswood Deluxe sedan and wagon was also introduced during the HX model life in September 1977 with a 4.2-litre V8 as standard.

 For the HX series the performance oriented Monaro range was reduced to one model only, the Monaro GTS Sedan.
 The Monaro LS & GTS coupes were not carried in from the HJ series however a Holden Limited Edition coupe was released in September 1976.
-This utilised the Monaro coupe body but not the Monaro name.
+This used the Monaro coupe body but not the Monaro name.

 The commercial vehicle range included coupe utility, panel van and cab chassis truck models: